 During puberty, they transform many of us into moody, confused teenagers with a penchant for slamming doors and sulking.
 As we get older, our hormones can tell us precisely when we’d be getting our periods (perhaps even turning us into another version of our moody teenage selves).
 During perimenopause, estrogen hormones decrease which can lead to an all-new set of hormonal woes: hot flashes, sleeplessness, weight gain, vaginal dryness, and mood changes, to name just a few.

-That’s why hormone replacement therapy (HRT) has become so popular.
-It sounds good in theory: With HRT, you replace the estrogen and progesterone that your body no longer produces on its own.
+What is hormone replacement therapy and why has it become so popular?
+Hormone replacement therapy (HRT) sounds good in theory: With HRT, you replace the estrogen and progesterone that your body no longer produces on its own.
 But it’s not right for everyone, and it comes with some risks.
 Here we answer a few frequently asked questions.

 Does everyone need HRT after menopause?